Environmental Health and Safety

 Chemical Hygiene Plan and Signature

-For RLE members that will be using chemicals within the labs please read the following department specific chemical hygiene plan and sign the e-form.
-This is a campus wide required task.
+For RLE members that will be using any chemicals within their labs, please read the following executive summary of our department specific chemical hygiene plan and sign the embedded e‑form. **This is a campus wide required task**

 Laser Safety and Eye Exam

 Persons working with Class 3b or Class 4 lasers must receive laser safety training, which is given periodically by the MIT EHS Office (training schedule and registration are available on Atlas Training Center).
 The laser worker is provided a Laser Eye Examination form at the time of training.
 Laser Eye Examinations are recommended but not required.
 The form contains information on making a laser eye examination appointment by contacting the MIT Eye Clinic (3–4351).
 The Laser Eye Examination form will be signed by the physician performing the examination; the completed form is returned to RPP (N52-496).